LASzip/LASzip/design/specification.rst

 * GPS time stamp compared to the GPS time stamp of the previous point from the *same* scanner channel (same = 0 / different = 1)
 * scan angle compared to the scan angle of the previous point from the *same* scanner channel (same = 0 / different = 1)
 * number of returns compared to the number of returns of the previous point from the *same* scanner channel (same = 0 / different = 1)
-* return number compared to the return number of th previous point from the *same* scanner channel (same = 0 / plus one = 1 / minus one = 2 / other difference = 3)
+* return number compared to the return number of the previous point from the *same* scanner channel (same = 0 / plus one = 1 / minus one = 2 / other difference = 3)

 These 7 bits of information are combined into one symbol whose value ranges from 0 to 127 that we then compress with one of four (4) different contexts based on whether the *directly* previous point (no matter from which scanner channel) was a single return (0), or the first (1), the last (2) or the intermediate (3) return in case of multi-return.

-If the **scanner channel is different** we use one symbol whose value ranges from 0 to 2 to encode whether we need to add 1, 2, or 3 to the previous scanner channel to get (modulo 4) to the current scanner channel that we then compress using the previous scanner channel as one of four different contexts.
-All following predictions are relative to the previous point from the *same* scanner channel.
-If that point does not yet exist then the previous point (from whichever other scanner channel) is used.
+Only if the **scanner channel is different** (as indicated by these 7 bits) we use one symbol whose value ranges from 0 to 2 to encode whether we need to add 1, 2, or 3 to the previous scanner channel to get (modulo 4) to the current scanner channel that we then compress using the previous scanner channel as one of four different contexts.
+All following predictions in all different layers are relative to the previous point from the *same* scanner channel.
+They first check whether the current point is from the same scanner channel and switch context if not.
+If no previous point exists for the new scanner channel (because this scanner channel appears the first time in this chunk) then the previous point (from whichever other scanner channel) is used.
 For the very first point per chunk *that gets compressed* this is that one point that is stored raw at the beginning of every chunk.

-If the **number of returns is different** we use one symbol whose value ranges from 0 to 15 that we then compress with the previous number of returns (from the same scanner channel) as one of sixteen contexts.
+Only if the **number of returns has an other difference** (as indicated by the 7 bits earlier) we use one symbol whose value ranges from 0 to 15 that we then compress with the previous number of returns (from the same scanner channel) as one of sixteen contexts.

-If the **return number is different** we encode in in two possible ways depending on whether the GPS time stamp has changed:
+Only if the **return number is different** (as indicated by the 7 bits earlier) we encode in in two possible ways depending on whether the GPS time stamp has changed:
    - if the GPS time stamp *has not* changed we use one symbol whose value ranges from 0 to 12 to encode whether we need to add 2, 3, 4 ...
 12, 13 or 14 to the previous return number (from the same scanner channel) to get (modulo 16) to the current return number that we then compress using the previous return number (from the same scanner channel) as one of sixteen contexts.
    - if the GPS time stamp *has* changed we use one symbol whose value ranges from 0 to 15 to encode the current return number that we then compress with the (already encoded) number of returns as one of sixteen contexts.